Clearwater River (Saskatchewan): Course

 The Clearwater River has a total length of 295 km.
 It flows south-eastward from its headwaters at Broach Lake and turns to the south-west from Careen Lake to the Alberta / Saskatchewan border.
 From there it flows westward for a distance of 108 km to join the Athabasca River at Fort McMurray.
-The section of the river in Fort McMurray is affectionately referred to as the Chant.
+The section of the river in Fort McMurray is referred to as the Chant.

 From Broach Lake at an elevation of 460 m above sea level, the Clearwater drops about 150 m to the confluence at Fort McMurray.
 Its waters eventually reach the Arctic Ocean via the Athabasca and Mackenzie Rivers.
 Tributaries of the Clearwater River include Descharme River and McLean River in Saskatchewan and the Christina River in Alberta.